Some WTO members to push for e-commerce rules as broader deal fails

 Many countries, with India at the fore, insist that Doha-round development issues must be dealt with before new issues can be tackled.
 But other countries say the WTO needs to move with the times, and note that 70 regional trade agreements already include provisions or chapters on e-commerce, according to a recent study.

-The emergence of a coalition willing to press ahead with e-commerce, despite others’ reservations, reinforces a trend towards the fragmentation of WTO negotiations and away from the global “rounds” that ran out of steam in Doha.

-Reporting by Luc Cohen in Buenos Aires and David Lawder in Washington; Editing by Jonathan Oatis
+The emergence of a coalition willing to press ahead with e-commerce, despite others’ reservations, reinforces a trend toward the fragmentation of WTO negotiations and away from the global “rounds” that ran out of steam in Doha.
+(Reporting by Luc Cohen in Buenos Aires and David Lawder in Washington; Editing by Jonathan Oatis)